 Jusi clothing has a traditional and elegant look, yet it is usually cheaper.
-When touching a jusi fabric, one will see the smoothness and translucency of it compared to other natural fibers.
+When touching a jusi fabric, one will see its smoothness and translucency of it compared to other natural fibers.

 Ang Jusi o Husi ay isang pinong hibla na kadalasang ginagamit sa paggawa ng mga Barong Tagalog at mga kasuotan.

 Ang Pilipinas ay nakilála sa pamamagitan ng paggamit ng dahon ng pinyá na pinagmumulan ng himaymay para makagawa ng tela.
 Mamahalin ang telang hinabi sa himaymay ng pinyá.
 Isa pang telang likha mula sa himaymay nito ay ang jusi na kombinasyon ng pinyá, seda, cotton, at abaca.